İsmail Nezir

 İsmail Nezir (born 22 January 2003) is a Turkish hurdler and sprinter.
 He was a part of the Turkish record-holding 4 × 400 m relay team, and he won the individual gold medal at the 2022 World U20 Championships in the 400 m hurdles.
+Lastly, he won bronze medal in the 2026 European Athletics Championships.

 Biography

 Nezir is from Buca, Turkey.
 He is part of the Galatasaray Athletics club, where he is trained by Güner Güngör.

 Nezir gained his first international experience in 2021, when he won the bronze medal in the 400 metres in 49.05 seconds at the U20 Balkan Indoor Championships in Sofia and won the gold medal with the Turkish 4 × 400 m relay team in 3:18.11.
 He then won the relay again in 3:13.70 at the 2021 Balkan Athletics Indoor Championships in Istanbul.
 In July, he competed in the 400 metres hurdles at the 2021 European Athletics U20 Championships and was eliminated in the semi-finals with a time of 51.51 seconds.

 The following year, he won in 47.87 seconds at the 2022 Balkan U20 Indoor Athletics Championships in Belgrade over 400 metres and finished fourth in the relay event in 3:24.35.
 He then won the silver medal in the 400 metres at the 2022 Balkan Athletics Indoor Championships in Istanbul in 46.76 seconds behind his compatriot İlyas Çanakçı and won the bronze medal in the 4 × 400 m with a new national record of 3:10.76, behind the teams from Romania and Slovenia.

 In July, Nezir began his outdoor 2022 season with a seventh-place hurdles finish at the 2022 Mediterranean Games in Oran in 50.09 seconds.
 He won the bronze medal in the relay in 3:04.55, behind Algeria and Italy.
 Later that month he won the 2022 Balkan U20 Athletics Championships in Denizli in 50.86 seconds, followed by his most significant win yet – a gold medal at the World U20 Championships in 48.84 seconds.
 The time was also a Turkish under-20 record, and Nezir was congratulated by the mayor of Buca after his return home.